cudail/sonic-robo-chat-2/developer-guide.md

 Most object spawning commands can also take a `scale` value.
 This is a decimal that adjusts the size of the object spawned. `1` will be normal sized, `0.5` will be half-sized, `2` will be double-sized, etc. Defaults to normal scale if not specified.

-If an object tries to spawn withing distance `spawn_safety` of the player the spawn will fail and the command will be re-added to the end of the queue.
+If an object tries to spawn within distance `spawn_safety` of the player the spawn will fail and the command will be re-added to the end of the queue.

 ### CHAT|[username]|[message]|[namecolour]